-The Risk Management Committee, consists of Chief Executive from the Company and its subsidiary, operates under the supervisory of the Audit Committee.
-The responsibilities of Risk Management Committee are to specify policies, criteria in analysis, level of risk and prioritizing the risk which includes risk analysis that caused by non-compliance with against corruption policies, to define / review / approve framework and guideline in managing risk, anti-corruption as well as corporate social responsibilities; in order to prepare sustainable development report by coordinating with Internal Audit Office and report to the audit committee as well the board of directors to acknowledge every quarter.
+In 2016, the Subsidiary's Risk Management Committee which consisted of the subsidiary's Chief Executive to operate under the supervisory of the Audit Committee.
+The responsibilities of Risk Management Committee are to specify policies, criteria in analysis, level of risk and prioritizing the risk which includes risk analysis that caused by non-compliance with against corruption policies, to define / review/ approve framework and guideline in managing risk, anti-corruption as well as corporate social responsibilities; in order to prepare sustainable development report by coordinating with Internal Audit Office and report to the audit committee as well the board of directors to acknowledge every quarter.
 Risk management committee is also responsible for setting up meeting to review operation performance in accordance with the risk management system, report on significant risk together with the audit committee at least once a year.
 Furthermore, the duties of working group on internal procedure and risk management are to identify, evaluate, compile and to operate in accordance with the risk management plan and internal control.